 Evidence to Prove Your Injury was from a Discount Store Slip and Fall Injury

-You will need evidence of your injury and why you claim that it was the fault of poor management at the Family Dollar store.
+You will need evidence of your injury and why you claim that it was the fault of poor management.
 Useful evidence to support your claim could come from as many as possible of the following: